Title Loan Laws And Disclosures For Each State

 Florida

-In Florida, a title lender operates under the state consumer financing laws.
-Under the Florida Title Loan Act, lenders must be licensed by the Office of Financial Regulation.
-To receive a loan, the borrower and lender must sign a written agreement detailing the loan amount and your interest rate.
+In Florida, title loan lenders operate under the state’s consumer financing laws.
+Per the Florida Title Loan Act, title loan companies are licensed and regulated by the Office of Financial Regulation.
+To receive a loan, the borrower and lender must sign a written agreement that details the loan amount and the interest rate.

-The loan agreement must explain that if you don’t pay the loan back as agreed, the lender can take your car, sell it, and keep the amount up to what you owe, plus reasonable expenses to cover the costs of repossession and sale.
+The loan agreement must clearly state that if you fail to repay the loan as agreed, the lender may repossess your car, sell it, and retain the proceeds up to the amount you owe, plus reasonable expenses to cover the costs of repossession and sale.

 Your lender must notify you at least ten days before the vehicle is sold at auction, and the lender must give you an accounting of what you owe.